 - belongs to someone else, and

-- has been entrusted to the defendant.6
+- has been entrusted to you.6

 Embezzlement in California is punished as a form of California grand theft or California petty theft, depending on the value and type of property involved.7 For penalties involving both of these, please see Sections 3.1 and 3.2 above.